devhabib429/habibur-rahman/README.md

 ## How can I edit this coder?

-There are several ways of editing your application..
+There are several ways of editing your application...

 **Use Lovable**